hyperpixel34/aerothemeplasma/INSTALL.md

 ### Reflection Effect <a name="reflection"></a>

 To install the reflection effect, it's recommended to build it from source, as dumping the precompiled files doesn't seem to work on its own.
-The required dependencies are:

-- cmake
-- extra-cmake-modules

-Then, go to the folder:
+Go to the folder:

 ```
 cd ./KWin/kwin_reflect/